MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 ### Make sure the connector is trusted for delegation to the SPN that was added to the SharePoint application pool account

 Configure the KCD so that the Microsoft Entra application proxy service can delegate user identities to the SharePoint application pool account.
-Configure KCD by enabling the Application Proxy connector to retrieve Kerberos tickets for your users who have been authenticated in Microsoft Entra ID.
+Configure KCD by enabling the application proxy connector to retrieve Kerberos tickets for your users who have been authenticated in Microsoft Entra ID.
 Then, that server passes the context to the target application (SharePoint in this case).

 To configure the KCD, follow these steps for each connector machine: